Aro Valley: Twentieth century

 Gentrification has been ongoing in Aro Valley from the 1970s, boosted by urban-renewal planning (the Comprehensive Urban Renewal Area or CURA) after the rejection of a proposal to turn the valley into a main arterial road route: it became a desirable suburb, seen as close to the centre of Wellington and boasting notable community spirit.
 The Aro Valley Community Council was established in 1978 and was followed by the building of the Aro Valley Community Centre.

 In 1974, the Aro Street public toilets were the scene of a Russian spy drama, when economist, historian and writer Bill Sutch was caught and charged with attempting to pass classified information to the Soviet Union.
 Sutch was later acquitted.

+Aro Street post office opened in 1901 and closed from 5 February 1988 when Postmaster-General, Richard Prebble, closed or reduced 580 offices.
+It has been converted to a house at 81 Aro Street.

 Aro Valley contains the largest collection of unaltered working-class homes in Wellington, some built by local tradesmen for employees, and many put up by professional builders and developers as speculative investments.
 Many of the buildings used as shops along Aro Street and a number of houses on Aro Street and Holloway Road are protected by designation on Wellington City Council's Heritage List.

 Many of Aro Valley's older houses have serious problems with damp and mould, particularly those on the shadier side of the valley.
 One study in 2020 found that as many as 40% of Aro Valley houses were damp.
 Despite this, Aro Valley remains a popular location for students to live due to its proximity to the university.

 As of 2021, 59% of homes in Aro Valley were non-owner occupied (rentals) and the median rental price was $631.
 Between 2017 and 2021 the median sale price for a house in Aro Valley increased from $680,000 to $1.15 million.